Marketing messaging strategy 101 (a guide for course creators)

 But beware – it’s only possible to do accurate split testing if you have a reasonably large audience.
 If your sample size is too small, your result won’t achieve statistical significance, meaning you might as well be acting on random results.

-You can use statistical significance calculators to check if your sample size is big enough.
+You can use statistical significance calculators to check if your sample size is big enough, otherwise you’re best to skip this in your marketing messaging strategy.

 Pro tip